detalhe/react-radio-player/README.md

 - StreamAfrica API for album art fetching
 - Media Session API for system-level media control integration

-## Setup and Installation
+## Setup and Running the Project

+1. Ensure you have Node.js installed on your machine
-1. Clone the repository
+2. Clone the repository
+3. Open a terminal in the project directory
-2. Run `npm install` to install dependencies
+4. Run `npm install` to install dependencies
-3. Create a `.env` file in the root directory with the following content:
+5. Create a `.env` file in the root directory with the following content:

 ```env
 VITE_STREAM_URL=https://stream.zeno.fm/your_station_id